Does your application support mobile devices?

 Start using the Testim to make sure your (mobile web) application runs smoothly on different mobile platforms and devices.

 If you do not have a mobile web project and you need one, please contact us.

 Authoring mobile-web tests works similarly to desktop-web tests.
 When you start a new test, you will get a default iPhone 6 config, which you can edit.

 After selecting the default configuration, you will continue to record your test as you've done with desktop web (clicking on the record button will open a Chrome in emulator mode) with the selected configuration.

-Note: Running on different devices with different screen sizes may cause the tests to fail if you don't have the appropriate "scroll to element" steps.
+Running on different devices with different screen sizes may cause the tests to fail if you don't have the appropriate "scroll to element" steps.
 You'll need to add scrolls to your tests to support the different screen sizes.
-All in desktop-web, we recommend to record on the smallest resolution possible, which should work on higher resolution configuration.
+All in desktop-web, we recommend recording the smallest resolution possible, which should work on higher resolution configuration.

 Currently mobile web tests require a separate project.

 The mobile web tests are based on Chromium Emulator.
 This means that only Chrome is supported for all Mobile Web projects in all configurations.

 Updated 9 months ago